cornejobarraza/expo-libvlc-player/README.md

 Starting from iOS 14 you are required to provide a message for the `NSLocalNetworkUsageDescription` key in the Info.plist file if your app uses the local network directly or indirectly.

-It seems the `MobileVLCKit` library powering the VLC Player on iOS makes use of this feature when playing external media from sources such as RTSP streams.
+It seems the `MobileVLCKit` player on iOS makes use of this feature when playing external media from sources such as RTSP streams.

 Provide a custom message specifying how your app will make use of the network so your App Store submission is not rejected for this reason.
 Read more about this [here](https://developer.apple.com/documentation/technotes/tn3179-understanding-local-network-privacy).